imoliamedia/Imolia-Desktop-Customization-Tool/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Creëer een rapport om ons te helpen verbeteren
+about: Create a report to help us improve
 title: '[BUG] '
 labels: bug
 assignees: ''

 ---

-**Beschrijf de bug**
+**Describe the bug**
-Een duidelijke en beknopte beschrijving van wat de bug is.
+A clear and concise description of what the bug is.

-**Om te reproduceren**
+**To Reproduce**
-Stappen om het gedrag te reproduceren:
+Steps to reproduce the behavior:
-1. Ga naar '...'
+1. Go to '...'
-2. Klik op '....'
+2. Click on '....'
-3. Scroll naar beneden naar '....'
+3. Scroll down to '....'
-4. Zie error
+4. See error

-**Verwacht gedrag**
+**Expected behavior**
-Een duidelijke en beknopte beschrijving van wat je verwachtte dat er zou gebeuren.
+A clear and concise description of what you expected to happen.

 **Screenshots**
-Voeg indien van toepassing screenshots toe om je probleem uit te leggen.
+If applicable, add screenshots to help explain your problem.

-**Desktop (vul de volgende informatie in):**
+**Desktop (please complete the following information):**
- - OS: [bijv.
-Windows 10]
+ - OS: [e.g. Windows 10]
- - Versie [bijv.
-22H2]
+ - Version [e.g. 22H2]

-**Aanvullende context**
+**Additional context**
-Voeg hier eventuele andere context over het probleem toe.
+Add any other context about the problem here.